President Halimah Yacob gives in-principle support to draw on reserves for 4th COVID-19 support package

 Mr Heng, who is also Finance Minister, had previously announced support measures to help tide businesses, workers and households through the COVID-19 outbreak.
 Apart from the annual Budget speech in February, there was the Resilience Budget in March and the Solidarity Budget in April.

-For the fourth support package, jobs will be a key part of the measures, said Mr Heng.
+In the Fortitude Budget, jobs will be a key part of the measures, said Mr Heng.

 He noted that while the Jobs Support Scheme has helped many employers retain their workers, a number have lost their jobs and some are worried that they might be retrenched.